CREATING A

 The Theory in Practice

-EASY Theatre followed john's guide for Creating a Theatre of Imagination for Youth.
+EASY Theatre (Engela and john) followed john's guide for Creating a Theatre of Imagination for Youth.
 It took us 18 months to complete the project.
 Those kids who worked with us had incredible opportunities.
 No one was required to do everything, but those who were interested and available were kept gloriously busy.

 Program directors: Engela Edwards and john daniels, jr.